 When your child can start school

-Children starting school for the first time, are normally expected to join in the September following their fourth birthday, so, children born between 1 September 2017 and 31 August 2018 are entitled to a full-time school place from September 2022.
+Children can start school in the September following their fourth birthday, so, children born between 1 September 2018 and 31 August 2019 are entitled to a full-time school place from September 2023.

 Who can apply

-Parents and carers are responsible for making a school place application for any children in their care due to start at a primary phase school in September 2022.
-This includes Primary, First, Infant, Junior or Middle schools.
+Parents and carers are responsible for making a school place application for any children in their care.
 A legal definition of a parent or carer is included in the glossary at the bottom of this page.

 Where shared care arrangements are in place and parents and carers of the child submit two separate applications for different schools, we will only accept one application, which will be the application made by the parent or carer who lives at the same permanent home address as the child.
 Where there are exceptional grounds, such as ongoing court proceedings, these applications will be considered on a case by case basis.